JaylaHouse/SlytherSnake/readme.md

 -

 ### What might be impending us from performing better?
-- We havent been able to meet as a group this sprint to check base with each other.
+- We haven't been able to meet as a group this sprint to check base with each other.
--

 ___

 ## SPRINT 3: Next Steps